Pisco sour: Background

 The first grapevines were brought to Peru shortly after its conquest by Spain in the 16th century.
 Spanish chroniclers from the time note the first winemaking in South America took place in the hacienda Marcahuasi of Cuzco.
 The largest and most prominent vineyards of the 16th and 17th century Americas were established in the Ica valley of south-central Peru.
 In the 1540s, Bartolomé de Terrazas and Francisco de Carabantes planted vineyards in Peru.
 Carabantes also established vineyards in Ica, where Spaniards from Andalucia and Extremadura introduced grapevines into Chile.

 Already in the 16th century, Spanish settlers in Chile and Peru began producing aguardiente distilled from fermented grapes.
 Since at least 1764, Peruvian aguardiente was called "pisco" after its port of shipping; the usage of the name "pisco" for aguardiente then spread to Chile.
 The right to produce and market pisco, still made in Peru and Chile, is the subject of ongoing disputes between the two countries.

-According to historian Luciano Revoredo, the preparation of pisco with lemon dates as far back as the 18th century.
+According to historian Luciano Revoredo, the preparation of pisco with lime dates as far back as the 18th century.
 He bases his claim on a source found in the Mercurio Peruano which details the prohibition of aguardiente in Lima's Plaza de toros de Acho, the oldest bullring in the Americas.
 At this time, the drink was named Punche (Punch), and was sold by slaves.
 Revoredo further argues this drink served as the predecessor of the Californian pisco punch, invented by Duncan Nicol in the Bank Exchange Bar of San Francisco, California.
 According to a 1921 news clip from the West Coast Leader, an English-language newspaper from Peru, a saloon in San Francisco's Barbary Coast red-light district was known for its Pisco sours during "the old pre-Volstead days".
 Culinary expert Duggan McDonnell considers that this attributes the popularity (not origin) of a pisco cocktail in San Francisco dating as far back as before the 1906 earthquake that destroyed the Barbary Coast.
 A recipe for a pisco-based punch, including egg whites, was found by researcher Nico Vera in the 1903 Peruvian cookbook Manual de Cocina a la Criolla; consequently, McDonnell considers that "[i]t is entirely possible that the 'Cocktail' that came to be the pisco sour ... had been prepared for a reasonable time in Lima before being included in a cookbook."